Cade83/SimsOfStoriesWiki/content/Lies and Deceit/L&D Sims/Gen 2/Daniel Gruber.md

 **Daniel Gruber** is one of the protagonists of the first chapter of [[Lies and Deceit]].
 He's the twin brother of [[Priscilla Gruber|Priscilla]].

 ## Profile
+The oldest of the Gruber feelings by just a single minute, Daniel grew up feeling as if he had to look out for his younger siblings.
+Once [[Judith-Noelle Gruber|Judith-Noelle]] lost the election and [[Priscilla Gruber|Priscilla]] started getting meaner, Daniel began to step in, often correcting or providing context to her harsh statements, he began to feel responsible for his siblings.
+He became the go-to for any needed advice, and mediated many an argument.

 ## Personality
 As one half of the oldest of the Gruber siblings, Daniel took on a somewhat parental role for his siblings.
 He's the go to for any advice, and is good at mediating arguments and determining solutions.